ahmedchtioui1920/fullstack-learning-journey/README.md

 ## 📁 What’s Inside This Repo

-- `html/` – HTML examples and exercises
+- `html/` – A multi-page restaurant website built using HTML to practice structure, navigation, and layout.
 - `css/` – Styling practice and layout demos
 - `js/` – JavaScript code and interactive exercises
 - `react/` – React components and small apps